arthai-marketplace

 7d: Restart Claude Code (mandatory)

-Close and reopen Claude Code so it picks up the new env block from .claude/settings.local.json.
+Close and reopen Claude Code so it picks up the new env block from ~/.claude/settings.json (or the repo’s .claude/settings.local.json if you chose project-only scope).
 Without this restart, the env vars aren’t loaded and traces won’t flow.
-(If you chose the global scope instead of project-local, source ~/.zshrc works too.)

 7e: Verify it’s working